What to Wear for Cold Weather Hiking

 Neck Gaiter: For an extra layer of warmth and to keep drafts off my neck, I prefer wearing a neck gaiter (wool or fleece) instead of a scarf.
 A merino wool or fleece gaiter will be warmer than thin polyester gaiters meant for warmer temps.

-Gloves: I like to take two pairs of gloves since it’s common to get one pair wet when it’s raining or snowing.
+Gloves: My hands tend to get cold easily, so I always use gloves in cold weather.
+I like to take two pairs since it’s common to get one pair wet when it’s raining or snowing.
 I tend to use a lightweight pair most of the time, but keep a pair with thicker insulation for keeping my hands warm in frigid temps and high winds.
 For both types, I prefer gloves that work with touchscreen devices so I don’t have to take them off when I need to check the GPS app on my phone.